apache/pulsar/site/docs/latest/adaptors/PulsarStorm.md

 ```

 ## Pulsar Spout

-The Pulsar Spout allows for the data published on a [Pulsar Topic](Architecture.md#topic) to be consumed by a storm topology.
-It emits a storm tuple based on the message received and the MessageToValuesMapper provided by the client.
+The Pulsar Spout allows for the data published on a {% popover topic %} to be consumed by a Storm topology.
+It emits a Storm tuple based on the message received and the `MessageToValuesMapper` provided by the client.

-The tuples that are failed to be processed by the downstream bolts, will be re-injected by the spout with an exponential backoff, within a configurable timeout (Default: 60 seconds) or configurable number of retries, whichever comes first, after which it is acknowledged by the consumer.
+The tuples that fail to be processed by the downstream bolts will be re-injected by the spout with an exponential backoff, within a configurable timeout (the default is 60 seconds) or a configurable number of retries, whichever comes first, after which it is {% popover acknowledged %} by the consumer.
+Here's an example construction of a spout:

 ```java
 // Configure a Pulsar Client